 Loneliness and Shame

 Meanwhile, children’s growing sense of separation from themselves and lack of authentic connection with a parent(s) can breed inner loneliness and feelings of unworthiness.
 “The awareness of human separation, without reunion by love–is a source of shame.
 It is at the same time the source of guilt and anxiety.”
 (Fromm, E., The Art of Loving, p.
-9) As adults, codependents can get caught in self-defeating cycle of loneliness, shame, and depression.
+9) As adults, codependents can get caught in a self-defeating cycle of loneliness, shame, and depression.
 Repeated break-ups and abandoning relationships can foster a worsening cycle of abandonment.
 (See “Breaking the Cycle of Abandonment.”)